The survival of our species hinges on whether we can move beyond our “survival behaviors”

 Making A DIfference

-Building on the practice of self-governance and development of competence (Steps 1 and 2), these steps of Feeding the Good Wolf focus on becoming a value-driven agent.
+Building on the practice of self-governance and development of competence (Goals 1 and 2), Goals 3 and 4 focus on becoming a values-driven agent.
 We call this “A-Team Living.”

-Individual A-Team actions and decisions are those we make based on our values.
+Individual A-Team actions and decisions are those we make based on shared, prosocial values.
 Such individual value-based agency includes practicing slowing down, controlling our impulses, reflecting on ourselves, listening to others and being open to learning.
-It also involves considering our values, our goals, and the possible short- and long-term impacts on others in making decisions and taking actions.
+It also involves considering our values, our goals, and the short- and long-term impacts on others in making decisions and taking actions.

-We are social beings and need relationships and community.
+We are social beings.
+We need relationships and community.
 We must respect, listen to, and work with others.
 We will successfully face and meet our challenges only by working cooperatively across groups, cultures, and nations.

 There is hope for each of us, and for the future of our beautiful world.